JayaAnim/cpp_http_server/README.md

 - The type of request received
 - The path of the request or body of the request (depending on if the request is a GET or POST request)
 - When the server has started to send a response
+- Information about the response sent such as content-length, file path, response body etc (GET and POST display different information)
 - If the response sent was successful

 > [!NOTE]